microsoft/terminal/doc/specs/#885 - Terminal Settings Model/Actions Addendum.md

 The goal here is to consolidate key binding actions and command palette actions into a single class.
  This will also require the following supplemental changes:
- - `Action::LayerJson`
+ - `Command::LayerJson`
    - This must combine the logic of `KeyMapping::LayerJson` and `Command::LayerJson`.
- - Key Chord text
+ - Key Chord data
+   - Internally, store a `vector<KeyChord> _keyMappings` to keep track of all the key chords associated with this action.
+   - `RegisterKey` and `EraseKey` update `_keyMappings`, and ensure that the latest key registered is at the end of the list.
+   - `Keys()` simply returns the last entry of `_keyMappings`, which is the latest key chord this action is bound to.
-   - `String Action::KeyChordText{ get; }` _can_ be exposed to pass the text directly to the command palette.
+   - `KeyChordText())` is exposed to pass the text directly to the command palette.
-       This would depend on `Keys` and, thus, propagate changes automatically.
+       This depends on `Keys` and, thus, propagate changes automatically.
-   - Instead, we'll only expose `Keys`, and the caller (i.e. Command Palette) would be responsible for converting that into a legible format.
  - Observable properties
-   - Several members can be exposed as observable (as they are in `Command`) such as the name, key chord text, and icon.
-   - NOTE: `Command` has observable properties today.
-Ideally, we could remove `INotifyPropertyChanged` from the settings model entirely, but this will be a longer process.
-We'll just not rely on this too much for now.
+   - `Command` has observable properties today, but does not need them because `Command` will never change while the app is running.
  - Nested and iterable commands
    - `HasNestedCommands`, `NestedCommands{ get; }`, `IterateOn` will continue to be exposed.
    - A setter for these customizations will not be exposed until we find it necessary (i.e. adding support for customizing it in the Settings UI)
    - Command expansion can continue to be exposed here to reduce implementation cost.
+   - An additional `IsNestedCommand` is necessary to record a case where a nested command is being unbound `{ "commands": null, "name": "foo" }`.

 Overall, the `Command` class is simply being promoted to include the `KeyChord` it has.
  This allows the implementation cost of this step to be relatively small.